-Back from a quick trip to Florida with my family, I’m energized over how smooth our travel with a little one has been these past 3 years.
+Back from a quick trip to Florida with my family, I’m energized over how smooth our travel with a child has been these past 3 years, especially when it came to putting the little one to sleep.
+If it wasn’t for a friend of mine who advised me on some sleep training tips, I feel as though even getting our daughter to sleep would have been so stressful.
+If she didn’t get any sleep, neither would we.
+But it all worked out.
 Family travel seems to be rewarding me in ways that solo and married travel didn’t.
 I’m not going to stand here and try to convince you that family travel, and specifically travel with kids, is superior to traveling without children.
 If that were true you’d see people taking their nieces/nephews on trips.
 But what I am here to say is that there’s no real need to stop traveling just because you have kids.

 I’ve shared some actionable advice on travel in the past–today’s more of an impassioned plea–for you who love to travel but think that you can’t do it to get out there and travel.